 Aerial photography has become one of my favorite ways to capture unique perspectives.
 One of my favorite things to do is point the camera straight down and showcase the shapes, lines and textures of a location.
 Creating abstract bird’s eye images is extremely fun, here are some of my favorites from the past year or so.

 The South West is a playground of compositions for landscape photographers.
 The beautiful formations made it a great place to capture some bird’s eye images.
 These images were taken on the border in-between Arizona and Utah, not far from Lake Powell.

 Heres two city views and structures from above.
 The first image was taken above the De Young Museum in Golden Gate Park, San Francisco.
-The building is a stunning display of architecture and looks awesome from below.
-Naturally I thought it might be cool to show a bird’s eye detail shot from above.
 The second image was taken above the famous Lombard Street in San Francisco.

-Here are three images above my home town of San Diego.
-The first was taken over a cove at Sunset Cliffs, I was flying with a friend and you can actually see her Phantom 3 hovering right above the cove, it looks like a little white X shape.
-The second and third image were taken above the La Jolla Coves, one of my favorite places to shoot seascapes and watch sunset.
+Here are two images above my home town of San Diego.
+The first was taken over a cove at Sunset Cliffs.
+The second was taken above the La Jolla Coves, one of my favorite places to shoot seascapes and watch sunset.

 Heres an image over some piers in Lake Tahoe during a winter storm.
 The sun was low on the horizon and the large trees created some long shadows across the landscape.